Yes, you can reheat leftover oatmeal. It’s one of the easiest ways to use up the leftovers and a quick means of making breakfast.

 These oatmeal bars will use up your leftovers, and satisfy that sweet tooth, all in one delicious bar.
 The recipe creator uses M and Ms and Reeses Pieces, but you can use just about any chopped up candy bar instead.

 Smoothies are refreshing and nutritious.
 Add a little more punch to yours with some cooked oats.
-You can use the oats to thicken up any smoothie that came out a little too watery.
+You can use the oats to thicken up any smoothie that comes out a little too watery.

 You can use up your leftover bananas, oats, and raw eggs with this easy pancake recipe.
 No flour needed.